Sherwin Williams Antique White: a pretty darn popular cream paint color

 This next photo shows Antique White on the kitchen island as well as the trim work.
 While it connects reasonably well with the stone fireplace, it’s creamier in comparison to the undertones in the travertine tile floor (travertine generally has orange-pink undertones).
 I mean, the combo is DOABLE, but it’s a bit strong.

-In the above example, my E-Design client was actually looking for a new WALL colour and didn’t want to change the trim (which makes sense when it runs through an entire home).
+In the above example, my E-Design client was actually looking for a new WALL color and didn’t want to change the trim (which makes sense when it runs through an entire home).
 I gave her some new wall color options as well as some suggestions for JUST the kitchen island, to at least cut back the AMOUNT of Antique White in this space.

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.